irtf-spacerg/spacerg-materials/charter/background.md

 SPACE RG will thus produce documentation on **methodology** to synthesize insights from this exchange into standard methodological baselines for designing, evaluating, and optimizing aerospace networks.
 The intended output of SPACE RG includes:

 * **Written documents**.
-The current focus is on non-RFC-like activities, possibly living documents like Wikis, or formal outputs serving as checkpoints, like Whitepapers.
+The current focus is on non-RFC-like activities, possibly living documents, or formal outputs serving as checkpoints, like Whitepapers.
 * **Simulators and configurations**: metrics, reference scenarios (think TCP congestion control evaluation), shared code, and scripts.
 * **Measurements**: metrics, guidelines, scripts, and platforms, to help make results reproducible and provide a forum for coordinating future activities.
 Growing LEOscope or similar activities.